Colour (The Christians album)

-Colour is the second album by British soul group The Christians.
+Colour is the second album by British soul group the Christians.
 It was released in January 1990 by Island Records and peaked at number one on the UK Albums Chart.
-It also reached the Top 20 in several European countries due, notably, to the success of its lead single "Words".
+It also reached the top 20 in several European countries due to, notably, the success of its lead single "Words".

 Critical reception

 A review in Music & Media said "Colour is a triumph...
 A rich textured sound and instantly recognisable vocal harmonies combine with a strong, well thought out bunch of songs".

 Track listing

 All songs written and composed by Henry Priestman except where noted.